CollinB2020/ELCT201_P8/README.md

 ## Requirements
 ### Hardware
-- Microcontroller (specifications).
+- FRDM-KL25Z Microcontroller
-- Display unit.
-- (Any other required hardware)

-### Software
-- Library X (version Y).
-- Tool A (version B).
-- (Any other required software)
+- 64x32 LED Matrix with 1:16 scan rate
+- 3 Pushbutton switches and 2 sliding potentiometers

 ## Installation
 1. Clone this repository.
-2. Install required libraries.
-3. Upload code to the microcontroller.
+2. Upload code to the microcontroller.

 ## Usage
-- Use button A to move paddle A up, button B to move paddle A down.
-- Use button C to move paddle B up, button D to move paddle B down.
+- Use sliders on each side to move the corresponding paddle up or down
-- (Instructions on how to start and play the game)
+- 3 Buttons on the top are used to control the system: Button one starts or stops the game, button 2 pauses the game, and button 3 allows you to make one of the paddles controlled by the computer for single player

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute: